 With the help, guidance, and protection of the Lord, the first church service in the spacious new building took place on Thanksgiving Day 2006.
 On January 21, 2007 the church was officially inaugurated.

-Currently, the church has over 500 active members and over 600 teens and children.
+Currently, the church has over 500 active members and over 600 youth and children.
 Our members

 actively partake in the different functions listed in the New Testament: evangelism, discipleship,